gtronset/tablo-legacy-m3u/README.md

 ## How It Works

 1. On startup, the app discovers your Tablo device (via cloud API or manual IP)
-2. It queries the Tablo for device info, channel data, and guide airings (if subscribed)
+2. It fetches channel data and guide airings (if subscribed), then refreshes them on a configurable interval in the background
 3. It starts an HTTP server that emulates HDHomeRun endpoints
 4. Media clients connect and see it as a standard HDHomeRun tuner